-Inclosed will be found a copy of the memorandum of our interview, dated August 11, but signed to day, and a copy of article 108 of the constitution of Spain.
+Inclosed will be found a copy of the memorandum of our interview, dated August 11, but signed to-day, and a copy of article 108 of the constitution of Spain.

-In the conference which took place to-day, the 10th of August, 1869, between the representative of the United States, General Sickles, and the minister of state, the latter of these gentlemen said, that having made known to the government the suggestion made by the minister plenipotentiary of the United States, General Sickles, in the conference of the 31st of July last, in regard to the desire of the President and of the people of those States that the Spanish government might succeed in promptly putting an end to the violent state of affairs that now devastates the Island of Cuba, he thinks proper to state that after the revolution of September had taken place, and conformably to the principles thereby proclaimed, Spain would already have given all contributional liberties to Cuba if the refortunate incurrentian of Year and the erry of constitutional liberties to Cuba if the unfortunate insurrection of Yara and the cry of "Death to Spain," uttered by some Cubans, had not alienated the sympathies of the nation, and obliged the government to accept the impolitic contest to which it was provoked; that a good proof of its desire to settle in a liberal sense the question of the Antilles is shown not only by the election of the deputies of Porto Rico, who are to take their seats in the Cortes Constituyentes at their next session, but also by the 108th article of the constitution, in which, notwithstanding the period in which it was adopted. it was provided that the concurrence of the deputies of that province is necessary to fix the future form of government of the island.
+In the conference which took place to-day, the 10th of August, 1869, between the representative of the United States; General Sickles, and the minister of state, the latter of these gentlemen said, that having made known to the government the suggestion made by the minister plenipotentiary of the United States; General Sickles, in the conference of the 31st of July last, in regard to the desire of the President and of the people of those States that the Spanish government might succeed in promptly putting an end to the violent state of affairs that now devastates the Island of Cuba, he thinks proper to state that after the revolution of September had taken place, and conformably to the principles thereby proclaimed, Spain would already have given all constitutional liberties to Cuba if the unfortunate insurrection of Yara and the cry of "Death to Spain," uttered by some Cubans, had not alienated the sympathies of the Antilles is shown not only by the election of the deputies of Porto Rico, who are to take their seats in the Cortes Constituyentes at their next session, but also by the 108th article of the constitution, in which, notwithstanding the period in which it was adopted, it was provided that the concurrence of the deputies of that province is necessary to fix the future form of government of the island.

-In view of these indisputable facts, and taking account of and appreciating the traditional pride of the Spanish people, the government considers that it can come-to no definite decision in regard to the political situation and future government of the Island of Cuba, until the insurgents lay down their arms and cease the struggle.
+fix the future form of government of the island.
+In view of these indisputable facts, and taking account of and appreciating the traditional pride of the Spanish people, the government considers that it can come to no definite decision in regard to the political situation and future government of the Island of Cuba, until the insurgents lay down their arms and cease the struggle.